Dealing with a loss can be hard for us all.

 Contact the Learning Disability Helpline, our advice and support line, for guidance and information about what support we can offer you at this difficult time.

-Or why not take a look at FamilyHub?
-This is our online community for parents, family and carers of people with a learning disability, and is a place for sharing experiences, advice and support.
+Or why not take a look at our online community?
+This is a place for parents, family and carers of people with a learning disability to share experiences, advice and support.

 Celebrate their life